webcomponents/webcomponents.github.io/src/documents/presentations/real-time-apps-with-polymer-and-firebase.html.md

 layout: single
 ---

 You may have heard of Firebase, the real-time database recently acquired by Google.
 Did you know that it's got some fantastic integration with Web Components?
 Walk through the construction of a real-time app with Polymer and Firebase and see just how fast you could be building your next idea.
-Presented by Michael Bleigh and Jake Johnson at Web Components LA - November 2014

 <!-- Excerpt -->